milostomic/implementation-guides/netverify/netverify-web-v3.md

 ## Customizing your landing page

-In the Customer Portal, you can customize and brand your Netverify redirect page.
-(For more detailed information on configurable settings in the Customer Portal, see [Portal Settings](/netverify/portal-settings.md).)
+In your Jumio portal, you can customize and brand your Netverify redirect page.

 ### Application Settings